MattHatwey/Manemo/chapter4.md

 "Why?" asked Meru.
 "Look behind." said Castor.

 Meru looked.
-It was Mira, but Meru didn't see her closely when they greeted Matt and Sansei.Mira was beautiful.
+It was Mira, but Meru didn't see her closely when they greeted Matt and Sansei.
+Mira was beautiful.

 "Hi again!
 What was your name?" said Mira.